eljefe303030/Melius/README.md

 3. [Vanilla Flashlight Improved - Bright](https://www.nexusmods.com/starfield/mods/701) It's the vanilla flashlight, but better!
 Enjoy a larger, brighter beam without the ugly banding artifacts. **enabling this mod will replace the default flashlight mod**

 **34.1 IMMERSION**
-1. [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps need to be open and closed by you now.
+1. [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps need to be opened and closed by you now.
 If the Landing Ramp Remote is not in your inventory, get it from Henrik Zuran at Apex Electronics in the Well area of New Atlantis.
 Equip it as a favourite for ease.
 Vasco can be asked to open and close the ramp once he has been assigned to your crew.
 2. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
 The related patches will do nothing once you start the game after disabling this mod and can be safely left enabled**
 3. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.